RenderKit/embree/README.md

-The following buffers have to get setup by the application: the face buffer (`RTC_FACE_BUFFER`) contains the number edges/indices (3 to 15) of each of the `numFaces` faces, the index buffer (`RTC_INDEX_BUFFER`) contains multiple (3 to 15) 32 bit vertex indices for each face and `numEdges` indices in total, the vertex buffer (`RTC_VERTEX_BUFFER`) stores `numVertices` vertices as single precision `x`, `y`, `z` floating point coordinates aligned to 16 bytes.
+The following buffers have to get setup by the application: the face buffer (`RTC_FACE_BUFFER`) contains the number edges/indices (3 to 15) of each of the `numFaces` faces, the index buffer (`RTC_INDEX_BUFFER`) contains multiple (3 to 15) 32-bit vertex indices for each face and `numEdges` indices in total, the vertex buffer (`RTC_VERTEX_BUFFER`) stores `numVertices` vertices as single precision `x`, `y`, `z` floating point coordinates aligned to 16 bytes.
 The value of the 4th float used